 The site is being addressed through federal and state actions.

 Threats and Contaminants

-Approximately 345,600 square feet of contaminated soil and two fly ash piles remain on the site.
+Approximately 345,600 square feet of contaminated soil and two burn pit ash/remnant piles remain on the site.
 Elevated levels of benzene and 1,2-dichloroethane have been found in the soils and in the underlying groundwater beneath the site.

 The Michigan Department of Environmental Quality (MDEQ) has completed a Remedial Investigation (RI) for the Velsicol Chemical Corp Main Plant site, which included the Velsicol Burn Pit Site.
-EPA has determined additional data is needed for the Burn Pit site, and will be sampling in July and August 2012 .
-The EPA will then update the Human Health and Ecological Risk Assessments, and more fully characterize the site in an amendment to the original RI.
-Once the RI is complete, the EPA perform a Feasibility Study (FS) to determine what cleanup options are available.
-After the cleanup options are fully evaluated, EPA will issue a proposed plan to describe the preferred remedy for the site.
-Once the proposed plan is issued, there will be a public comment period when interested parties can submit comments regarding the preferred remedy to EPA.
+EPA determined that additional data was needed for the Burn Pit site, and conducted sampling in July and August 2012 .
+The EPA then updated the Human Health and Ecological Risk Assessments, and more fully characterized the site in an amendment to the original RI.
+The updated RI report was issued in October 2013.
+The EPA then performed a Feasibility Study (FS) to determine what cleanup options are available, which was issued in November 2014.
+EPA issued the Proposed Plan for the Velsicol Burn Pit Site and held a public meeting explaining its recommended alternative, In Situ Thermal Treatment with Soil Cover, on December 3, 2014.
+The public comment period is open through January 26, 2015.
 EPA will then issue a Record of Decision (ROD) that describes the remedy selected by EPA.

 ContactsRemedial Project Manager, U.S. EPA